 \subsubsection{Basic model}

-Consider an $N\times N$ grid of unit resistors; see Figure~\ref{fig-grid}.
+clarity{We start with the simplest discrete field theory to illustrate and motivate the main concepts.} Consider an $N\times N$ grid of unit resistors; see Figure~\ref{fig-grid}.
 A standard problem is to find currents in the grid, given the current sources at the boundary.
-It is solved using the following mathematical model.
+It is solved using the following mathematical model. \gram{}

-\begin{definition} Each of the $N^2$ unit squares of the grid is called a \emph{face}.
+\begin{definition} Each of the $N^2$ unit squares of the \clarity{$N\times N$} grid is called a \emph{face}.
 Orient the boundary $\partial f$ of each face $f$ counterclockwise.
-Orient edges in the directions of the coordinate axes.
+Assume that the coordinate axes are parallel to the edges, and orient edges in the directions of the axes.
 A \emph{function on vertices/edges/faces} is a real-valued function defined on the set of vertices/edges/faces of the grid.